PowerDNS/pdns/docs/backends/bind.rst

 ``bind-autoprimary-destdir``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionchanged:: 4.9.0

-Changed in version 4.9.0: This was called ``bind-supermaster-destdir`` before 4.9.0.
+  This was called ``bind-supermaster-destdir`` before 4.9.0.

 Each new zone configured via the autosecondary mechanism gets a zone file in this directory.
 This directory must be writable.